linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 8- Markets, Meltdowns, and Arbitrage/Class Slides The LTCM Meltdown Liquidity and “Performance Based Arbitrage.”.md

 1. The ability to lock in funds for the long term allows the fund to take different bets in markets with less competition.

 ## XII.
 The Problem of Margin Calls
-1. The problem arose when LTCM lost so much money that they faced margin calls.
+1. The problem arose when [[Class Note 13 The LTCM Meltdown|LTCM]] lost so much money that they faced margin calls.
-   - For a large enough loss,  even LTCM had the equivalent of PBA,  leading to forced sales at the bottom.
+   - For a large enough loss,  even [[Class Note 13 The LTCM Meltdown|LTCM]] had the equivalent of PBA,  leading to forced sales at the bottom.
-   - LTCM faced a bank-run-style collective action problem.
+   - [[Class Note 13 The LTCM Meltdown|LTCM]] faced a bank-run-style collective action problem.

-1. If LTCM cannot attract enough capital to meet margin calls,  they would be forced to liquidate at the bottom.
+1. If [[Class Note 13 The LTCM Meltdown|LTCM]] cannot attract enough capital to meet margin calls,  they would be forced to liquidate at the bottom.
    - Anticipating this,  they would be unable to raise smaller amounts of capital.

 ## XIII.
 Large Price Drop and Forced Liquidation
 1. A large unanticipated price drop would result in a meltdown (forced liquidation).
-1. A meltdown causes an even larger price drop when arbs (LTCM in particular) liquidate.
+1. A meltdown causes an even larger price drop when arbs ([[Class Note 13 The LTCM Meltdown|LTCM]] in particular) liquidate.
 1. Normally,  the trades of arbs stabilize the market,  offsetting the trades of noise traders.

 ## XIV.
 Price Formation and Trade Impact